Judaism in Rugrats: Reception

 Herb Scannell responded to the ADL's concerns about Boris' design and apologized.

 Rugrats was unusual among contemporary animations in its attention to Jewish ritual and tradition.
 "A Rugrats Passover"'s portrayal of a Seder dinner received press attention as a rare occurrence in children's programming.
 The episode also marked the first Passover special Nickelodeon had broadcast, while "A Rugrats Chanukah" marked the first televised animated Hanukkah program.

 Fan reaction to Jewish themes in Rugrats have been overwhelmingly positive.
 "A Rugrats Passover" and "A Rugrats Chanukah" are two of the most popular episodes in the series broadcast run.
 The Passover special achieved a Nielsen Rating of 3.1 with a 4.8% share of American viewers, making it the sixth most watched American cable broadcast that week.
 The Hanukkah special, meanwhile, received a 7.9 Nielsen rating in Kids 2–11, the show's key demographic.
 Chartoff received an abundance of fan letters praising the series for detailing Judaism in sensitive fashion.
-She only received one complaint, from her mother, who claimed that the characterizations of Boris and Minka were anti-Semitic.
+She only received one complaint, from her mother, who claimed that the characterizations of Boris and Minka were antisemitic.